 Digital Object Identifier (DOI)

 Lee, Joonho; Romero, Roberto; Xu, Yi; Miranda, Jezid; Yoo, Wonsuk; Chaemsaithong, Piya; Kusanovic, Juan Pedro; Chaiworapongsa, Tinnakorn; Tarca, Adi L.; Korzeniewski, Steven J.; Hassan, Sonia S.; Than, Nandor Gabor; Yoon, Bo Hyun; and Kim, Chong Jai, "Detection of Anti-HLA antibodies in maternal blood in the second trimester to identify patients at risk of antibody-mediated maternal anti-fetal rejection and spontaneous preterm delivery" (2013).
-Neurobiology.
+Translational Neuroscience.
 897.